suveshmoza/Hashnode-Backup/cltlg2iu8000309l6c17m2zan.md

 ### How JIT works

-1. Initially the JS code is executed by the JS engine line by line.
+1. Initially the JS code is executed by the JS engine line by line. converting it into intermediate representations such as bytecode or AST (Abstract Syntax Tree).

 2. The monitor starts monitoring the execution of the JS code and gathers runtime information, such as which function are called frequently, which type are used, and how loops are iterated.
 Then the monitor categorizes the code into hot code and warm code.
 The code that is neither hot or cold is executed by the interpreter.